icampbell1/Eldoc/README.md

 ## Why Use It?

 The high-quality presentation of reports is paramount, regardless of what content you're providing.
 LaTeX provides a powerful system in which to create high-quality reports, but getting started with the typesetting system can be slow and confusing.
-This template solves that problem by providing a well-commented framework which you can expand, fill with your own content, and generate a neatly-formatted, beautiful report.
+This template solves that problem by providing a well-commented framework which you can expand upon, fill with your own content, and use to generate a neatly-formatted, beautiful report.

 ## Pre-requisites